gulyasgergely902/retroboard-v2/README.md

 You can contribute to RetroBoard in two ways:

-* Open an issue for a feature request or bug report.
-Based on current priorities, I’ll add it to the roadmap and address it in a future release.
+* **Contribute via an issue:** Open an issue for a feature request or bug report.
+Use the provided templates which will guide you giving the essential information.
+Based on current priorities, I’ll add it to one of the milestones and address it in a future release.
+You can check the milestones with the assigned release date - if any - at **Issues** / **Milestones**.
-* Fork the repository and implement the change yourself.
+* **Contribute via code:** Fork the repository and implement the change yourself.
 Once done, open a pull request.
 I’ll review your submission and either provide feedback for refinement or merge it.
 Be sure to check the guidelines in the `CONTRIBUTING.md` file before submitting a pull request.
+Also if you choose an existing issue from **Issues**, make sure to assign it to yourself.